Selimiye Mosque

 How long should I spend visiting?

-A visit to the Selimiye Mosque typically takes between one to two hours, depending on your level of interest and engagement with the site’s features.
+A visit to the Selimiye Mosque typically takes about an hour, allowing enough time to explore the interior and engage with the community.

 Is photography allowed?